JegaMurugesan/MyTask_Management/README.md

 Hi All,

-This is jega, I would like to share few things about knowledge
+This is jega, I would like to share few things about my knowledge